ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Collecting Results {#collect-flow}

-In this phase, the collector requests aggregate shares from each aggregator and then locally combines them to yield a single, aggregate output.
-In particular, the collector asks the leader to collect and return the results for a given DAP task over a given time period.
-The aggregate shares are encrypted to the collector so that it can decrypt and combine them to yield the aggregate output.
+In this phase, the Collector requests aggregate shares from each aggregator and then locally combines them to yield a single aggregate result.
+In particular, the Collector issues a query to the Leader ({{query}}), which the Aggregators use to select a batch of reports to aggregate.
+Each emits an aggregate share encrypted to the Collector so that it can decrypt and combine them to yield the aggregate result.
 This entire process is composed of two interactions:

 1. Collect request and response between the collector and leader, specified in {{collect-init}}